thedonutdan/thedonutdan/_posts/2025-06-26-genetic-algorithms.md

 5. Introduce 10% of popsize as completely random permutation (this helps maintain genetic diversity)
 6. Repeat generation limit times and return fittest route

 The brute-force approach to TSP is O(n!) time complexity, our approach tries to undercut this using a bit of randomness and a heuristic assumption: good solutions are likely made up of good smaller parts, so we can propogate these good subparts through generations using order crossover and swap mutations.
-This covers everything you need to know to understand later code, but of course the genetic algorithm rabbit hole goes deeper. [[More](https://en.wikipedia.org/wiki/Genetic_algorithm)]
+This covers everything you need to know to understand later code, but of course the genetic algorithm rabbit hole goes deeper.
+Another classic problem is the [Knapsack Problem](https://en.wikipedia.org/wiki/Knapsack_problem), but NASA even used a Genetic Algorithm to design an [Evolved Antenna](https://en.wikipedia.org/wiki/Evolved_antenna) in an interesting case of this algorithm in the wild. [[Genetic Algorithms (Wikipedia)](https://en.wikipedia.org/wiki/Genetic_algorithm)]

 ## Implementation